i05nagai/memorandum/language/english_speaking.md

     * Nicotine is the drug in tobaco causes dependence
     * Nicotine addiction
 * mimicry
+    * the act of copying the sounds or behaviour of a particular person or animal, often in order to make people laugh
+    * His exquisite mimicry had me almost crying with laughter.
+* mimic
+    * she was mimicking the various people in our office
+    * this substance mimics calcium and can replace it in bone
+    * a person who can copy the sounds or movements of other people
+        * she's fantastic mimic
+* mock
+    * insult
+    * artificial
+    * to laugh at sb, often by copyin them in a funny but unkind way
+    * to make sth appear stupid or not effective
+        * the wind mocked their attempts to reach the shore by pushing the boat further and further out to sea
+    * not real but appearing or pretending to be exactly like sth
+        * mock cream
+        * mock lether
+        * mock surprise
 * axiomatically
 * axiomatic
     * obvious and not needing proof